 * Firstly, playing back AVCHD video directly upon your Mac may be a hard job for your computer's CPU and graphics card.
 Comparing to playback HDV video, AVCHD file needs 2x-4x CPU processing power, and the consequence is to cause overheating trouble, no matter you are using Macbook, Macbook Pro or iMac.
 Thus some guys may want to convert AVCHD video to Mac-friendly video formats (like MOV, MPEG, MP4) to greatly expand your Mac's life-span.

-* Besides, if you do not have high-end Mac computer, moreover, its screen size is smaller than 1920x1080 (don't worry about this if you are using Apple A1083 30" LCD Monitor or Apple 30" Cinema HD LCD Display), then your AVCHD Player will not play 1080p video normally.
-Fortunately, some AVCHD converter software, like WinX HD Video Converter for Mac, will help you to resize and shrink AVCHD video image size to match up your displayer.
+* Besides, if you do not have high-end Mac computer, moreover, its screen size is smaller than 1920x1080 (don't worry about this if you are using Apple A1083 30" LCD Monitor or Apple 30" Cinema HD LCD Display), then your AVCHD player will not play 1080p video normally.
+Fortunately, some AVCHD converter mac software, like WinX HD Video Converter for Mac, will help you to resize and shrink AVCHD video image size to match up your displayer.

 * Last but not least, AVCHD camcorders usually use recording 1080 Interlaced Video.
 When playing interlaced AVCHD video on your Mac, the image you see from AVCHD video will not be true to the original.
-Fortunately, with WinX HD Video Converter for Mac's Advanced De-interlacing Engine, you can enjoy more vivid and smooth image.
-AVCHD Converter for Mac Free Downlaod >>
+Fortunately, you can use 5KPlayer to deinterlace the video in one click or use WinX HD Video Converter for Mac's Advanced De-interlacing Engine to enjoy progressive image.
+AVCHD Converter for Mac Free Download >>

 Free download Mac AVCHD Video Converter - WinX HD Video Converter for Mac, and it is quite easy to achieve AVCHD converting on Mac: